whymarrh/private-request/README.md

 #### Larger segment sizes

-This module will use segment sizes a lot larger than 4 bytes, picking the smallest segment size (N₂) from the following list such that N₁ ≥ N₂ holds:
+This package will use segment sizes a lot larger than 4 bytes, picking the smallest segment size (N₂) from the following list such that N₁ ≥ N₂ holds:

 | 𝑥 | Unit |